C0d1NGBaDaZZ2391/git-basics-readme-v-000/README.md

 ## Creating a Repository with `git init`

 You want to get started on a project that's going to be the next big thing.
-The first step is to make a new directory on your computer, probably in your development directory.
-To do so in the terminal, type:
+The first step is to make a new directory in the IDE.
+To do so in the IDE terminal window, type:

 ```
 ~ $ mkdir next-big-thing